 Omelets can be a healthy meal choice!

-While omelets are high in protein, vitamins and nutrients, they can be high in fat and calories depending on how you prepare them and the filling ingredients.
+While eggs are high in protein, vitamins and nutrients, they can be high in fat and calories depending on how you prepare them and the filling ingredients.

 To keep an omelet healthy, use an appropriate amount of oil and avoid cheese and fatty meats.
 Instead, opt for healthy protein such as chicken, shrimp or beans and fresh vegetables such as corn, onions, peppers or tomatoes!